Disk-images

 What is it?

-The data that you find on a disk, is not stored on a disk as so but is encoded first.
-For more details read this page: 1541: The floppy disk.
-CBM-HD.
-Disk-images are a copy of the data of a Commodore-floppy on another carrier, like an harrd disk or an USB stick.
-These images can be used by well known programs like Star Commander, VICE, X1541 and several C64-emulators.Disk-images store all the sectors of a Commodore-disk in one sequential file.
+Most Commodore related disk images store all the sectors of a Commodore floppy disk in one sequential file.
 The way the data is stored is quit simple: we first start with storing the 256 bytes of sector 0 of track 1 (track 0 does not exist!), then sector 1, 2 etc., etc. When all sectors of the first track have been stored, we start with the next track.
 We proceed like this until the last sector of the last track has been stored.

-The most well known disk-image is the so called D64-file.
-A D64-file is 174.848 bytes big = 683 sectors = 664 data-blocks + 18 directory-blocks + 1 BAM-block.
+The most well known disk image is the so called D64 file.
+A D64 file is 174.848 bytes big = 683 sectors = 664 data blocks + 18 directory blocks + 1 BAM block.

 The known images until so far

-Theoretically there exists a image-type for every format once used by the Commodore-drives but some probably won't be used for very simple reason that the drives are very rare.The following images can be used for the listed drives:
+Theoretically there exists an image type for every type of Commodore drive but some probably aren't used for the very simple reason that the drives are very rare.

 - D40 - 2040, 3040